ivanursul/ivanursul/articles/java/queues.md

 ### <a href="#priorityBlockingQueue" name="priorityBlockingQueue"><i class="fa fa-link anchor" aria-hidden="true"></i></a> PriorityBlockingQueue

-*PriorityBlockingQueue<E>* extends AbstractQueue<E> Class and implements BlockingQueue<E> and Serializable Interfaces.
+*PriorityBlockingQueue<E&#xfeff;>* extends AbstractQueue<E&#xfeff;> Class and implements BlockingQueue<E&#xfeff;> and Serializable Interfaces.
 It represents an unbounded blocking queue and uses the same ordering as PriorityQueue.
 Instead of FIFO order, this queue orders its elements based on their natural ordering.
 Just like thr PriorityQueue, *PriorityBlockingQueue* doesn't permit Null elements and insertion of non-comparable objects.

 The ordering of elements with equal priority is not guaranteed but you can define custom classes or comparators that use a secondary key to break ties in primary priority values.